casact/chainladder-python/docs/modules/triangle.rst

 Commutativity
 -------------
 Where possible, the triangle methods are designed to be commutative.
-For example, each of these operations is functionally equivalent..
+For example, each of these operations is functionally equivalent.

 **Example:**
    >>> import chainladder as cl